oleks/eduroam-wpa_supplicant/README.md

 ## Usage

 1. See [supplicant.conf](supplicant.conf).
+2. Set `identity` to `abc123@ku.dk`, if your username is `abc123`, and your home university domain is `ku.dk`.
+3. Similarly, set the `anonymous_identity` to either `anonymous@ku.dk`
+   or simply `@ku.dk`.
+Using an anonymous identity does not reveal your identity to anyone but the home university — eduroam calls home to verify you identity and password every time you login from another location.
-2. Change identity and password hash to match your eduroam account.
+4. Set the password hash to match your university password (see below).

 The password hash needs to be an MD4 hash of the little-endian UTF16 encoding of your password.
 For instance, if your password is `hamster`, you can hash it